fenago/natural-language-processing-workshop/lab_guides/Lab_3.md

     classification_report(actual_values,predicted_values)
     ```

 -   **Receiver Operating Characteristic (ROC) Curve**

-    To understand the ROC curve, we need to get acquainted with the
-    **True Positive Rate (TPR)** and the **False Positive Rate (FPR):**
+    To understand the ROC curve, we need to get acquainted with the **True Positive Rate (TPR)** and the **False Positive Rate (FPR):**

     *TPR = True Positive / (True Positive + False Negative)*

     *FPR = False Positive / (False Positive + True Negative)*

     The output of a classification model can be probabilities.
-In that
-    case, we need to set a threshold to obtain classes from those
-    probabilities.
-The ROC curve is a plot between the TPR and FPR for
-    various values of the threshold.
-The **area under the ROC** curve
-    (**AUROC**) represents the efficiency of the model.
-The higher the
-    AUROC, the better the model is.
-The maximum value of AUROC is 1.
-To
-    create the ROC curve using Python, use the following code:
+To create the ROC curve using Python, use the following code:

     ```
     fpr,tpr,threshold=roc_curve(actual_values, \